 People with BPD tend to be impulsive.
 They sometimes make decisions without thinking.

 When acting impulsively, people with BPD often report very little awareness of their impulsive behavior.

 Change begins with monitoring and observing your impulsivity.
 Awareness alone can help you put the brakes on your impulsive behaviors.

 The best way to increase your awareness is to write about your impulsivity and the thoughts and feelings that led to it.

 2. Put the Brakes on Impulsivity

-Acting on your impulses has probably left with feelings of regrets and remorse afterwards.
+Acting on your impulses has probably left you with feelings of regrets and remorse afterward.